flemosr/quantoxide/README.md

 Trade operators can be implemented in two ways:
 - **Raw operators** process OHLC data directly and execute trades (recommended for most use cases)
-- **Signal-based operators** delegate OHLC processing to a signal evaluator and only handle signal interpretation and trade execution (useful for separating analysis from trading logic)
+- **Signal-based operators** delegate OHLC processing to a Signal Evaluator and only handle signal interpretation and trade execution (useful for separating analysis from trading logic)

 ### Synchronization